-Microplastics are tiny fragments (less than 5 mm in diameter) of plastics that end up in nature from sources like cosmetics, clothing, car tires and industrial processes.
-There is rising concern about microplastic pollution in lakes, oceans and drinking water, which in turn increases the demand for laboratory analyses that detect microplastics in water samples.
+Microplastics are tiny fragments (less than 5 mm in diameter) of plastics that end up in nature from sources like cosmetics, clothing, car tires, and industrial processes.
+There is rising concern about microplastic pollution in lakes, oceans, and drinking water, which in turn increases the demand for laboratory analyses that detect microplastics in water samples.

 Which analytical methods can be used to identify microplastics?

-Why perform microplastics testing on water samples?
+Why perform microplastic testing on water samples?

 Microplastics contribute significantly to the pollution of natural environments, from which they eventually end up in the human body.
 The concrete effects of microplastics on human health are still largely unknown, but preliminary evidence suggests that high concentrations of microplastics in the body can provoke stress and immune responses1.